 Uses of overloaded operators do not result in generalized code unless definitions are marked as inline.
-For example, the function let f x = x + x results in a function f that can be used only to add one type of value, such as int or float.
+For example, the function results in a function f that can be used only to add one type of value, such as int or float.
 The exact type is determined by later constraints.